department-of-veterans-affairs/vets-website/content/pages/pensions/eligibility/aid-attendance-housebound.md

 You may qualify for **housebound benefits** if you get VA pension, **and** you spend most of your time in your home because of a permanent disability (a disability that doesn’t go away).

-**Note:** You can’t get A&A benefits and housebound benefits at the same time.
+<strong>Note:</strong> You can’t get A&A benefits and housebound benefits at the same time.

-**Who’s covered:**
+<strong>Who’s covered:</strong>
 - Qualified Veterans
 - Qualified surviving spouses

 </div>